-Celexa or citalopram is a medicine that’s prescribed to treat depression.
-It’s designed to help increase a person’s sense of well-being and their energy levels, and it’s a selective serotonin reuptake inhibitor or an SSRI.
-When you take Celexa, it rebalances the amount of serotonin in the brain.
-An imbalance of serotonin in the brain is believed the be the reason people experience depression.
+Celexa, or the generic name citalopram, is a medicine that’s prescribed to treat depression.
+It’s designed to help increase a person’s sense of well-being and energy levels, and it’s a selective serotonin reuptake inhibitor (SSRI).
+When you take Celexa, it enhances the amount of serotonin in the brain.
+An imbalance of serotonin in the brain is believed to be a reason people experience depression.

-Some of the general side effects of Celexa include nausea, appetite loss, dry mouth, drowsiness, sweating and yawning.
+Some common side effects of Celexa include nausea, dry mouth, sweating, sedation and insomnia.

 There’s also the potential for something called serotonin syndrome or serotonin toxicity.
-This can lead to severe symptoms including hallucinations, rapid heartbeat, coordination problems, and gastrointestinal problems, and it usually occurs if you’re taking multiple medicines or supplements that increase serotonin simultaneously.
+This can lead to severe symptoms including hallucinations, rapid heartbeat, coordination problems and gastrointestinal problems.
+It usually occurs if you’re taking multiple medicines or supplements that increase serotonin simultaneously.